 Project Updates: Constructing the Glade

-Signage is posted at several points to indicate trail closures or detours.
-For the safety of all, do not travel into the construction zone.
+Signs are posted at several points to indicate trail closures and detours.
+For everyone’s safety, do not enter the construction zone.

-To make room for the new community lawn and dual recreational path users, the paths will be routed across the Taylor Kindle River and follow along the river’s west side between Klein Prairie and Jefferson Lake.
-The winter rendering below shows the route of the parallel paved and gravel paths (on the left side of the image) once construction is complete.
+To make room for the new community lawn and dual recreational path users, the paths will be routed across the Taylor Kindle River and follow along the river’s west side between Klein Prairie and Jefferson Lake (see rendering below).

 Construction Highlights